lalamove/blitzkrieg/README.md

 	return err
 }

-// Prepare Start should be where you load the sample data you wish to test your worker with.
+// Prepare Prepare should be where you load the sample data you wish to test your worker with.
 // You might need to implement some means of selectively or randomly loading different
 // data for your load tests here, as Blitzkrieg won't handle that for you.
 //